kubernetes/website/content/en/docs/reference/glossary/app-container.md

 date: 2019-02-12
 full_link:
 short_description: >
   A container used to run part of a workload.
-Contrast with init container.
+Compare with init container.

 aka:
 tags: